Skip to main content

 What are technical analysis charts?

-If you’ve ever seen a chart with a line that zig-zags up and down from left to right, you’ve probably seen a chart that could be used for technical analysis.
+Technical analysis charts are visual tools that display a stock's historical price movements and trading volume over time.
+If you've ever seen a chart with a line that zig-zags up and down from left to right, you've seen one in action.

-They show how a stock’s price has changed over time (a historical record of buyer and seller behaviour) that can include information like:
+They show how a stock's price has changed over time (an historical record of buyer and seller behaviour) and, depending on the chart type, can include information like:

 • Opening price